-The key is not to prioritize what's on your schedule, but to schedule your priorities. - Stephen Covey, The Seven Habits of Highly Effective People middle ground in order to get traction.
-Better yet, you have to find the place that gets you the results that you desire...that is when you begin to discover your sweet spot.
+The key is not to prioritize what's on your schedule, but to schedule your priorities.

+Stephen Covey, The Seven Habits of Highly Effective People

 Think it's really as simple as time management?
 You have to do more than manage your time.
 You must control your priorities and what you do with your time.